torsten-liermann/systemd-docker/README.md

 Note: `Type=notify` and `NotifyAccess=all` are important

 ## Named Containers
-Container names are compulsory to make sure that the systemd services always relate to/act upon the same container(s).
+Container names are compulsory to make sure that a systemd service always relate to/act upon the same container(s).
 While it may seem as if that could be omitted as long as the `--rm` flag is passed to `docker run` or rather `systemd-docker run`, that's misleading: the deletion process triggered by this flag is actually part of the Docker client logic and if the client detaches for whatever reason from the running container, the information is lost (even if another